fast-pager/fast-pager/README.md

 There are two key information needed by FastPager when building pages: the context and the retrieval function.

 - The context represents the series of pages being retrieved: it is needed for storage so that it can be uniquely identified later.
-- The retrieval function
+- The retrieval function takes in a page number and performs the actual retrieval and pagination logic.
+It is repeatedly called with increments to the `page` parameter until an empty return is returned.
+A Promise is expected to be returned from this function.

 The following shows an example of a script that builds pages for posts sorted by date in descending order.
 In this example, [Sequelize](http://docs.sequelizejs.com/) is used for the script to retrieve the list of posts to be displayed.
+The pages are stored as JSON in files in a system temporary directory.

     const os = require('os');
     const path = require('path');